Financial Engineering Continued To Dominate Business In 2016: Will Trump Change The Picture?

 The question for 2017 has to do with whether or not the incoming Trump administration can alter the incentives that exist that result in this financial engineering and re-direct the efforts of United States corporation toward greater amounts of capital expenditures.

-The two pieces of evidence are the end-of-year surge in stock buybacks, see the Wall Street Journal article "Surging Buybacks Fuel Stock Boom," and the New York Times article "A Year of Big Risks and Spectacular Flops."
+The two pieces of evidence are the end-of-year surge in stock buybacks, see the Wall Street Journal article, "Surging Buybacks Fuel Stock Boom," and the New York Times article, "A Year of Big Risks and Spectacular Flops."

-In the first article, we read "Corporate stock repurchases are on the upswing once again, wrong-footing skeptics who predicted 2016 would mark the beginning of the end of a postcrisis spending spree."
+In the first article, we read, "Corporate stock repurchases are on the upswing once again, wrong-footing skeptics who predicted 2016 would mark the beginning of the end of a postcrisis spending spree."

 "After repurchases hit a record in 2015, they had slowed this year.
 Many analysts predict they will decline next year, reflecting soft corporate earnings and stretched stock valuations."